Undergraduate major: linguistics (BA)

 LING:4040 The Structure of English 3 s.h.

 Descriptive analysis of English, including word and sentence structure; focus on relevance to teaching English as a second language.
 Offered fall semesters.
 Prerequisites: LING:3001.

-Introduction to study of meanings and language use in context, meaning outside the literal semantic interpretation of words used, including presuppositions and goals of speaker, expectation of listener, speech acts, conversational implicatures, deixis, discourse functions, and other relevant topics.
+Introduction to the study of meanings and language use in context; meaning outside the literal semantic interpretation of words used including presuppositions and goals of speaker, expectation of listener, speech acts, conversational implicatures, deixis, discourse functions, and other relevant topics.
+Taught in English.
 Prerequisites: LING:3001.
 Same as FREN:4070.

 Contemporary articulatory and acoustic research, including second-language acquisition, elicitation and computer analysis of primary linguistic data.
 Prerequisites: LING:3005.

 LING:4195 Linguistics Lab II 3 s.h.